 with the value of the path to Putty’s plink.exe

 .
-Plink is similar to UNIX SSH as it creates access to your repository on a remote.
+Plink is similar to UNIX SSH for establishing a connection to a remote repository.

 Set GIT_SSH